 \textbf{Implementation.} Our model is implemented in PyTorch on an NVIDIA A100 GPU.
-Optimization is conducted per image pair for 1000 iterations without data augmentation or translator pre-training.
-We adopt the Adam optimizer~\cite{Adam_2015_ICLR} with an initial learning rate of 0.002, decayed by 0.9998 every 5 iterations.
-The loss weight $\lambda$ in \cref{eq_loss} is set to 1.
-The misalignment estimator level $i$, filter threshold scaling factor $\eta$, and kernel sizes $\{m,n\}$ slightly vary with tasks to better capture the characteristics of different data.
-Root Mean Square Error (RMSE) or Natural Image Quality Evaluator (NIQE, no-reference)~\cite{NIQE_2015_TIP} is used for evaluation, depending on the availability of ground truth.
+To ensure fairness, optimization is conducted per image pair for 1000 iterations following~\cite{MMSR_ECCV_2022}, without data augmentation or pre-training.
+We adopt the Adam optimizer~\cite{Adam_2015_ICLR} with an initial learning rate of 0.001, decayed by 0.9998 every 5 iterations.
+The loss weight $\lambda$ is set to 1.
+The estimator level $i$, filter threshold scaling factor $\eta$, and kernel sizes $\{m,n\}$ slightly vary with tasks.
+Analyses are provided in the supplementary material.
+RMSE, DSS (depth-specific, no-reference)~\cite{DSS_2020_SPL}, or NIQE (no-reference)~\cite{NIQE_2015_TIP} is used for evaluation, depending on the availability of ground truth.